 - Are you Ásatrú?
 This is a difficult question to answer. Ásatrú is the modern revival of Scandinavian polytheism.
 It is not the same as the pre-Christian Scandinavian religion, it is more or less loosely based in the pre-Christian Scandinavian tradition as it was written down in medieval times, after people had converted to Christianity.
 The word “Ásatrú” is a modern invention, which comes from Icelandic and means something like “belief in the Æsir.”
 The word “Æsir” is the name for the Nordic gods in medieval Icelandic literature.
 If you consider yourself Ásatrú, then you probably have a set idea of what it means, and I doubt that my idea of it is similar to yours.
 I was raised with the stories and I have attended blót (ritual to the Nordic gods) most of my life.
 Just like Christians will use Biblical stories and the story of Christ to think about their world, I think about my world through the stories of the Nordic gods.
 However, I am not a member of any organization, group, church, or whatever you call it, and I do not subscribe to the ideas that most Ásatrúar talk about.
 Read more about the topic here.

 Myth and Environment in Early Iceland.
-Leeds, Arc Humanities Press in association with Amsterdam University Press (Monograph under contract 2020).
+Leeds, Arc Humanities Press in association with Amsterdam University Press (Forthcoming 2021).

 Neo-paganism.
 In ‘Handbook of Pre-Modern Memory Studies: Interdisciplinary Approaches,’ eds.
 Pernille Hermann, Stephen A. Mitchell, and Jürg Glauser, Berlin, De Gruyter (2018): 728-733.